House Rules

 - Changing weather

-- Occasional disturbance
+- The odd disturbance

 The Insect Hotel Philosophy

 "We don't promise luxury.
-We promise nature — wild, seasonal, and unapologetically real."
+We promise nature, wild, seasonal, and unapologetically real."